AwalaApp/network-website/service-providers/implementation/architecture.md

 - The parcel id: A unique identifier for the parcel, used to drop duplicates for the same sender/recipient pair.
 - The creation and expiry dates.
 Used to purge invalid messages.
 - The ciphertext of the encapsulated service message.
 - The sender's digital signature of the whole parcel, to ensure its integrity.
-This signature contains the sender's certificate, which must've been issued by the recipient if the recipient is private.
+This also contains the sender's certificate, which must've been issued by the recipient if the recipient is private; in this case, the certificate would be called _Parcel Delivery Authorisation_ (PDA).
+If the recipient is public, no authorisation is needed, so the certificate can be self-issued.

 As you can see, from the outside of the parcel, you can't attribute messages to a particular user.
 Additionally, you could only ever attribute a message to particular service if and only if the message is bound for a public endpoint.